lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

 This settings button, if enabled, also opens the fragment.

 In order to manage 2 fragments with the same functionality, the vast majority of code is shared between fragments using util functions, which sometimes take the fragment and/or ViewBinding as parameters
-The shared code include initializing the fragments, setting the UI, and updating the SharedViewModel when the fragment closes.
+The shared code includes initializing the fragments, setting the UI, and updating the SharedViewModel when the fragment closes.

 A large portion of the functionality is in setting the UI based on the current settings, and updating values based on the final UI configuration.
 Because the fragment and the dialog have different layout files, they also have separate ViewBindings, which means all UI elements are separate.